 Work has begun on the system.
 The conceptual design is complete with the database design is nearly complete.
+A separate contract has been entered into between FSEC and the National Renewable Energy Laboratory (NREL), which leverages work already accomplished to pursue information control upgrades further.

-Key Results
+Key Results:

-Ten (10) major projects were identified to attain the project's goals.
-The following is a project summary of key elements with an indicator of % complete.
+The following major projects were identified to attain the project's goals.
+The following is a summary of key elements up to and including activities in 2011 with an indicator of % complete.

 - 1. Interim Test and Report for Certification 100% - Provide a process that allows collectors to get to market quickly while maintaining consumer protection for quality. - 2.
 Mobile Tracking Platform (MTP) Unit 2 Wind System 100 % - Provide wind source for collector testing to meet wind requirement on demand. - 3.
 MTP Unit 1 Wind System 100% - Provide wind source for collector testing to meet wind requirement on demand. - 4.
 MTP Unit 1 Conversion to Dual Flow 100 % - Provide this test platform the capability to process the predominant collector type like the other platforms. - 5.
 LabVIEW® based Collector Testing 100% - Provide updated data logging automation for improved reliability and data transfer. - 6.
 Sensor Improvement 100 % - Research and implement new sensors and applications of sensors for more reliable and precise data measurement. - 7.
 MTP Unit 4 capacity increase 100% - Bring into production a new test platform that has all the improvements to date with respect to sensors, automation, and wind systems. - 8.
-Information Control System 15 % - Provide an information control system that allows customer and user access to determine material status and report on material testing with the ultimate goal of automatically generating the test reports. - 9.
-MTP Unit 3 capacity increase 0 % - Bring into production a new test platform that has all the improvements to date with respect to sensors, automation, and wind systems. - 10.
-Fixed Stand Configuration 0% - Provide a permanent or semi-permanent test platform to improve throughput by reducing the set up and take down time associated with mobile platforms.
+Information Control System 70% - Create application for storage and retrieval of test data in a database.
+The Test Application Data Analysis (Ta Da) system provides a more efficient method for data review and generation of summary data related to the tests. - Provide an information control system that allows customer and user access to determine material status and report on material testing with the ultimate goal of automatically generating the test reports and certifications. - 9.
+MTP Unit 2 capacity increase 100 % - Update test platform with all the improvements to date with respect to sensors, automation, and wind systems. - Modify test platform to add capability to test both glazed and unglazed collectors with only minor adjustments needed based on collector type. - 10.
+Systems Test Lab 90% - A new test facility used to test thermal system components and thermal collectors with integral storage (i.e. thermo-siphon systems) was completed at FSEC.
+The previous facility was decommissioned and removed providing lab space for other research. - Final system validation and start-up procedures are currently underway. - The new facility will allow FSEC to be one of only 2 labs in the country capable of performing tests on certain types of solar thermal systems and components, and FSEC will be the only lab capable of conducting a few specific tests related to solar thermal systems. - 11.
+Fixed Stand Configuration 0% - Project cancelled.
+15 test facilities have come on-line internationally in the last year.
+The increased capacity has significantly reduced the industry demand for FSEC's thermal test services.